 In general, Council does not have the authority to undertake works on service authority assets.
 Often this is due to the safety-related aspects of certain infrastructure, eg. risks with working around electricity or confined spaces present with sewerage infrastructure.
-In these instances Council may be unable to take any intervention action and will need to refer the hazard or defect to the relevant service authority or infrastructure manager to take action.
+In these instances Council will if aware refer the hazard or defects to the relevant service authority or infrastructure manager to take action.